Materials-Consortia/OPTIMADE/optimade.rst

   - **Support**: OPTIONAL support in implementations, i.e., MAY be :val:`null`.
   - **Query**: Support for queries on this property is OPTIONAL.
+  - Timestamps of subsequent file modifications SHOULD be increasing (not earlier than previous timestamps).

 description
 ~~~~~~~~~~~